LiveSplit/LiveSplit/README.md

 **Sharing Runs:** Any run can be shared to websites such as [Speedrun.com](http://speedrun.com/), [Congratsio](http://www.congratsio.com/) and [Twitter](https://twitter.com/).
 Splits can also be distributed using [splits i/o](https://splits.io/) and imported from a URL.
 You can also share a screenshot of your splits to [Imgur](http://imgur.com/) or save it as a file.
 Your [Twitch](http://www.twitch.tv/) title can be updated as well based on the game you are playing.

-**Gamepad Support:** You can easily use gamepads, steering wheels, foot pedals, special mouse keys for controlling LiveSplit if you want to.
-You don’t need to simulate keyboard keys to use them.
-It just works.

 **Component Development:** Anyone can develop their own components that can easily be shared and used inside LiveSplit.
 Additional components that will be released can be found in the [Components Section](http://livesplit.org/components/).

 ## Contributing